People

 Name: Leslie VonHolten

-Years dedicated to the cause (at HK): 6 years
+Years dedicated to the humanities: Nine years

-I grew up in a military family, so we moved a lot, but Kansas was always home.
+Hometown: I grew up in a military family, so we moved a lot, but Kansas was always home.
 Franklin County, specifically.

 Education: Bachelor’s in Art History and English Literature, and a Masters in Public Administration, all from KU.

-Working with the HK team to build a home for the Poet Laureate of Kansas program in 2013 when it needed a place to thrive.
+Career highlights: Working with the HK team to build a home for the Poet Laureate of Kansas program in 2013 when it needed a place to thrive.
 I’ve been a poetry reader since childhood, but when this project landed on my desk, I dove head-first into poetry by Kansas writers.
 It changed my DNA and forever enriched my connection to home.
 (I’ll beg the poets to forgive my mixed metaphors.)

 Why do you love the humanities?